Why in the world would a family in New York City fly north to Quebec City for spring break?

 The Canadian dollar is generally weaker than the U.S. dollar and prices tend to be lower, making Quebec a very affordable way to feel like you’ve traveled to Europe.

 Your whole family will need passports if you fly into Canada.
-At the border anyone over 15 needs a passport, passport card or enhanced driver’s license.
-But if you have passports the easiest thing is to just bring them, even by land.
+At the border, anyone over 15 needs a passport, passport card or enhanced driver’s license.
+If you have passports, the easiest thing is to just bring them, even by land.

 Navigating Quebec City Jean Lesage Airport With Kids